 Physical activity is important for health beyond weight loss.
 People who are sedentary and move very little throughout the day should try to increase their daily activity levels, if possible.
 This can include exercising, playing sports, or participating in activities that require movement, such as hiking.

-It is also important to note that counting calories is not necessary for weight management, and, in some cases, it may be counterproductive or harmful.
+It is also important to note that counting calories is not necessary for weight management, and,

 If a person cuts too many calories and does not get enough necessary nutrients, they can experience some health problems.